acryptos/docs.acryptos.com/acryptos-vaults.md

 ## CAKE Vault

-This vault stakes and farms CAKE on PancakeSwap.
+This Vault stakes and farms CAKE on PancakeSwap.

 ## PancakeSwap Liquidity Provider (LP) Vaults